 Luxor has a massive casino (even by Vegas standards) so it's easy to get turned around.
 Just remember that while this is a pyramid, the bottom is a square (finally high school geometry pays off).
 If you get lost, head to the edge and follow it around.
 All the restaurants, theaters and check-in desk are along the perimeter, with a few more (including the Bodies and Titanic attractions) on the second level.
 At the center beneath the pyramid's apex is the casino.

-Beginning June 7, guests will be charged $8 per day for self-parking and $13 per day for valet parking.
-Self-parking will be free for guests who booked their stay prior to May 19.
-Self-parking for Nevada residents will be free thru Dec.
-29, 2016.
+Guests will be charged $8 per day for self-parking and $13 per day for valet parking.
 Hourly self-parking and valet rates vary, click here for details.

 Although everybody takes a selfie in front of the pyramid or the sphinx, we like taking one with the quirky statue of Criss Angel levitating.
 It's located in the southeast corner of the main floor.
 Just make a left when you walk in from the main valet and head past all the rooms until you see the Mindfreak magician floating over a 10-foot pyramid.